solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 Before processing the message, we check if any loaded account has associated PRAW fees.
 For all accounts with PRAW fees, the fees paid should be greater than the required fees.
-In case of overpayment, the difference is stored in a variable and will be paid back to the payer in any case.
+In case of overpayment, the difference will be paid back to the payer in any case.
 In case the PRAW fees are insufficiently paid or not paid then the transaction fails with an error `ProgramRebatableAccountWriteFeesNotPaid`.
 The payer will pay just `other fees`.
 This failure is before the execution of the transaction.